CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

       # wait for runs to complete
       ./results.csh

-    Only modified files will be recompiled, and the suite will be re-run.
+    Only modified files will be recompiled, and the suite will be rerun.

  12) **Create and test a custom suite**